 - Statistical first release ‘Participation of young people in education and the labour market’ using education data sources and the Annual Population Survey (APS)

-Our consultation on the publication of official statistics, proposed that this bulletin is published annually rather than quarterly, with instead a web page maintaining latest headline data on the 3 key series of data related to young people who are NEET updated quarterly.
-Therefore this will be the last quarterly update of this bulletin, with an annual update published from then on in July.
+In light of the consultation on the publication of official statistics, our previous quarterly bulletin is now published annually, with instead this web page maintaining latest headline data on the 3 key series of data related to young people who are NEET being updated quarterly.

 Tel: 029 2082 3357